- The Fiscal

-The United States spent $631 billion on national defense during fiscal year (FY) 2018 according to the Office of Management and Budget, which amounted to 12 percent of federal spending.
+The United States spent $766 billion on national defense during fiscal year (FY) 2022 according to the Office of Management and Budget, which amounted to 12 percent of federal spending.
 Defense spending in 2022 was less than the average for the last decade, which was 15 percent of the budget.
-Such spending indicates that lawmakers have prioritized national defense as a key part of our budget; indeed, the United States spends more on defense, relative to the size of its economy, than any other member of the G-7 (a group of the world’s largest advanced economies, the members of which are shown in the chart below).
-This explainer examines defense spending as part of our budget and looks at the components of such spending.
+Such spending indicates that lawmakers have prioritized national defense as a key part of our budget; indeed, the United States spends more on defense, relative to the size of its economy, than any other member of the G7 (a group of the world’s largest advanced economies, the members of which are shown in the chart below).
+This explainer looks at the components of the U.S. defense budget.

-The majority of the overall defense budget, $601 billion, was spent by the Department of Defense (DoD) on military activities.
-The remaining $30 billion was spent on defense-related activities carried out by other agencies, such as the Department of Energy and the Federal Bureau of Investigation.
+The majority of the overall defense budget, $727 billion in FY2022, was spent by the Department of Defense (DoD) on military activities.
+The remaining $39 billion was spent on defense-related activities carried out by other agencies, such as the Department of Energy and the Federal Bureau of Investigation.

-Breaking down the $601 billion, we find that it supported a broad range of activities.
-The largest category, operation and maintenance, cost $257 billion in 2018.
+DoD funding for military activities support a broad range of activities.
+The largest category, operation and maintenance, cost $291 billion in 2022.
 It covers the cost of military operations such as training and planning, maintenance of equipment, and most of the military healthcare system (separate from outlays made by the Department of Veterans Affairs).
-The second largest category, military personnel, supports the pay and retirement benefits for service members and cost $146 billion in 2018.
+The second largest category, military personnel, supports pay and retirement benefits for service members and cost $181 billion in 2022.

 Several smaller categories accounted for the rest of DoD spending.
-Procurement of weapons and systems cost $113 billion last year and $77 billion was spent on research and development of weapons and equipment.
-The military also spent about $8 billion on the construction and management of military facilities, such as barracks and family housing.
+Procurement of weapons and systems cost $136 billion in 2022 and $107 billion was spent on research and development of weapons and equipment.
+The military also spent over $10 billion on the construction and management of military facilities and $1 billion on family housing.

-The composition of DoD spending has varied over time according to data from DoD.
-Operation and maintenance accounted for 42 percent of military spending in 2018, which is up from roughly one-quarter of all military spending in 1972.
-Although the United States was at the peak of its involvement in the Vietnam War 50 years ago and operational costs were significant, a much larger share of military spending was devoted to procuring weapons and systems at that time.
+The composition of DoD spending has varied over time.
+Operation and maintenance accounted for 38 percent of military spending in 2022, which is up from roughly one-quarter of all military spending in 1972.
+Although the United States was involved in the Vietnam War around that time and operational costs were significant, a much larger share of military spending was devoted to military personnel and procuring weapons and systems at that time.

-Two non-defense budget categories have a close relationship with the defense budget, though they technically fall outside of it.
-The first is veterans’ benefits and services, on which the federal government spent $179 billion in 2018.
+Two large categories of spending have a close relationship with the defense budget, though they technically fall outside of it.
+The first is veterans’ benefits and services, on which the federal government spent $274 billion in 2022.
 Those commitments arise in part from past military decisions.
-The second is international affairs, to which the federal government devoted $49 billion last year, for activities like humanitarian assistance and international development.
-That spending influences the political and economic developments in other countries and can therefore affect future decisions on military involvement and defense spending.
+The second is international affairs, to which the federal government devoted $72 billion in 2022 for activities such as humanitarian assistance and international development.
+That spending influences political and economic developments in other countries and can therefore affect future decisions on military involvement and defense spending.
 Those categories, and their relationship to national defense, highlight the federal government’s significant budgetary commitment in this area.

-The national defense budget funds a wide range of activities and represents a significant share of the overall federal budget and covers a wide range of activities.
-After including other related spending, such as international affairs and veterans’ benefits, a large portion of the federal budget is influenced by foreign policy decisions.
-While the appropriate level of defense funding is part of an ongoing debate, one thing is clear — national defense spending is currently one of the top priorities of the federal government.
+The national defense budget funds a wide range of activities and represents a significant share of overall federal spending.
+Indeed, the United States spends more than any other advanced economy in this area, not only in raw dollars, but also as a share of the economy.
+While the appropriate level of defense funding is part of an ongoing debate, one thing is clear — national defense spending is currently one of the top priorities of the U.S. federal government.